 Here we are in 2020 and the practice of digital forensics continues to change with the advances in technology.
+Our case studies show several situations where computer forensics can help answer questions.
 For example, we used to think that live analysis of a system was taboo.
 First rule of thumb was turn it off and write block everything before you attempt to do any discovery.
 Changes in technology have necessitated a shift in thinking of live acquisitions during a forensic examination.
 Let’s look at a couple of the scenarios which offer highly compelling arguments for live acquisition.

 Standardization of Localized Encryption

 Years ago it would have been rare to find a desktop with any sort of local drive or file encryption.
 Today however, full drive or volume encryption is commonplace on nearly any laptop or mobile device.
 The device to be analyzed may be unencrypted while booted and logged in but will revert to an encrypted state once the system is rebooted or locked.
 Encryption is the bane of every digital investigator’s existence.
 Sure, you can get around some of it, but the time and frustration added to your investigation is a reality.
 Governments and law enforcement continue to lobby for restricted backdoor access to defeat encryption.
 While it would certainly make digital forensics simpler, it’s a bad idea for many reasons.